 The short version:

 Kellie Michelle Parker is a writer of fantasy, romance, and science fiction.
 She has college degrees in biology and nautical archaeology, but she’s always found her sense of adventure most satisfied by a great story.
-Kellie lives with her family in west Michigan, where she writes, homeschools her three children, and frequently disappears into fantasy worlds of her own making.
+Kellie lives with her family in west Michigan, where she writes, homeschools her four children, and frequently disappears into fantasy worlds of her own making.

 The long version: